gvoze32/c9cli/README.md

 Simple bash script to create user and install C9 IDE Workspace then automatically install some required packages.

+# Install
+Please choose one of the version.

+## TUI

 ### Install

 Make sure you have root access before doing this installation.